AaltoSciComp/scicomp-docs/data/plans.rst

 * The `DMPTuuli <https://www.dmptuuli.fi/>`_ is a combination template, instructions, and web form which makes it easy to do the mechanical assembly of DMPs.
-This is highly recommended.
+They also have `public docx/pdf templates <dmptuuli_templates_>`_ which can be used even without the web form.
+Aalto recommends this service, though be aware it helps you fill out a form, not plan your work.

 As some concrete suggestions: